: Outdoor Education Center Staff Directory :

 Vicky is from Lakewood, Ohio.
 She graduated from Ohio Wesleyan University in May 2012 with a degree in Zoology and a minor in History.
 She loves being in the great outdoors and while doing so, she likes to canoe, go birding, and hike.
 She is excited to be at The Glen this year to teach children about the outdoors while actually being submerged in it.
 She loves manatees and would love to go swimming with them again.

 Naturalist Intern: Alli King

 Alli comes to us from nearby Xenia, Ohio.
 She believes that a naturalist is not only someone who studies and loves nature, but also someone who approaches life naturally, keeping in mind that people are animals too!
 As a musician, she needs the forest for inspiration.
 Alli believes that learning is a constant, endless process and works every day to acquire a closer perspective of her environment.

 Naturalist Intern: Frances Hardy

 Frances is from New Jersey and graduated from Columbia University in May 2012 with a degree in Evolutionary Biology of the Human Species.
-In college she focused on primate behavior and conservation studying abroad in Kenya, France and Madagascar.
+In college, she focused on primate behavior and conservation studying abroad in Kenya, France and Madagascar.
 Frances spent the last year living in a tropical rainforest in Kenya, studying the behavior and life history of blue monkeys.
 She has also worked with small mammals, investigating the effects of oak deforestation at Black Rock Forest in Cornwall, NY.
-Frances loves being outside, especially biking, travelling to new places, and hiking.
+Frances loves being outside, especially biking, traveling to new places, and hiking.
 She speaks French and basic Swahili.
 Before leaving Africa in August 2013, Frances backpacked in South Africa and Lesotho, as well as climbed Mount Kilimanjaro.
 While she treasured her time working in Africa, Frances is excited to live in a new forest with people interested in outdoor education.